Troubleshooting

 Logs

-command to retrieve logs from a given resource.
+command to retrieve logs from a specific resource, and applyjq

 Note

-In the sections below, we will show some examples on how to retrieve logs about different resources when it comes to troubleshooting CloudNativePG.
+The following sections provide examples of how to retrieve logs for various resources when troubleshooting CloudNativePG.

 Operator information